 Taking my cue from those beverages, I thinned the mango and coconut milk base down with some ice to make a smooth, drinkable consistency.
 Inspired by this savory lassi recipe, I added a smidge of pink Himalayan salt and some ground turmeric to the mix, too.
 That hint of savory goodness really brings out the sweet and sour flavors of the smoothie base and the minerals in the salt aren’t a bad idea if you’re out sweating in the sun in the summer!

-For a boost of protein that helps further balance out blood sugar and makes the Sour Mango Smoothie more satiating, I also added a couple of scoops of Collagen Peptides, although you can totally leave that out if you wish!
+For a boost of protein that helps further balance out blood sugar and makes the Sour Mango Smoothie more satiating, I also added a couple of scoops of unflavored collagen peptides, although you can totally leave that out if you wish!

 For a pretty presentation, I like to rim the glasses with extra salt, margarita-style.
 Just rub a cut wedge of lime along the edges of the glasses, then roll them in a little coarsely crushed salt.
 Pour your Sour Mango Smoothie into your rimmed glass, garnish with a lime wedge and a sprinkle of extra amchur if you want a little extra kick!

-- 2 scoops / 20 g collagen peptides, optional
+- 2 scoops / 20 g unflavored collagen peptides, optional

 - 1 cup / 8 oz ice or very cold water